-The Swedish Armed Forces International Centre (SWEDINT) and NCGM conducts individual training and education for military, police and civilian staff personnel in Peace Support Operations led by UN, NATO, EU or other regional organisations.
-The focus is to be as gender integrated as possible in order to give the participants a feeling of the real state of the case in Peace Support Operations.

-SWEDINT and NCGM close cooperation with the Swedish Police and Civil organisations gives a unique opportunity to offer integrated training and education including military functions, police activities, GOs and NGOs.
-Staff officers, junior officers, staff units, police personnel, Red Cross delegates, Election Supervisors, Relief Workers and other participants from more than 120 countries, have so far been provided with basic and/or directly mission related training and education.
+SWEDINT, and NCGM, conducts individual training and education for military, police and civilian staff personnel in Peace Support Operations led by UN, NATO, EU or other regional organisations.
+SWEDINT and NCGM, in close cooperation with the Swedish Police, and Civil organisations give a unique opportunity of integrated training and education with participants from more than 120 countries.
+This includes military functions, police activities, GOs and NGOs, Staff officers, junior officers, staff units, police personnel, Red Cross delegates, Election Supervisors, Relief Workers amongst other entities.

-The Integrated Concept (UN, NATO) together with the additional Staff Officers Courses at SWEDINT and NCGM constitute a sufficient platform to implement and integrate the gender perspective on different levels due to education and training in a multinational environment.
+The Integrated Concept (UN, NATO) together with the additional Staff Officers Courses at SWEDINT, and NCGM, constitutes a platform to implement and integrate gender perspectives on different levels due to education and training in a multinational environment.